 - Buy a local sim card with internet – If you want to make sure that you can post awesome photos on Facebook or Instagram any time of the day, buy a local sim card!
 You can do so at the airport when arriving in the Philippines or online.

-- Sunsets at Alona Beach – If you’re looking for a place to see a magical sunset, Alona Beach might not be the best place.
+- Sunsets at Alona Beach – If you’re looking for a place to see a magical sunset, this beach might not be the right choice.
 The sun sets on the other side of the island.
 I recommend going to Momo or Doljo Beach for the best sunsets on Panglao Island.

 - Beware of sea urchins – If you’re planning to swim or snorkel, buy some rubber shoes to protect you from sea urchins.

-- Entrance fee – There is no entrance fee at Alona Beach.
+- Entrance fee – There is no entrance fee.

 4. Alona Beach Activities